open-policy-agent/eopa/docs/enterprise-opa/reference/cli-reference.md

 ```

 Capabilities can be used to validate policies against a specific version
-of Enterprise OPA.
-The Enterprise OPA repository contains a set of
+of EOPA.
+The EOPA repository contains a set of
-capabilities files for each Enterprise OPA release.
+capabilities files for each EOPA release.
 For example, the
 following command builds a directory of policies (‘./policies’) and
-validates them against Enterprise OPA v0.22.0:
+validates them against EOPA v0.22.0:

 ```
 eopa build ./policies --capabilities v0.22.0